ACCOLADES

 “… the production has lots to recommend… with Kim Schroeder Long a delight as Dolly, the bookkeeper for gangster Charlie” – Sally Hogarty, East Bay Times Curtain Calls

-“… a lively staging with a pleasingly strong cast and some hysterical audience participation bits.
-Kim Schroeder Long is quick with the amused asides as Charlie’s bookkeeper, who has a not-at-all-subtle mutual flirtation going on with Francis… the Altarena ensemble does the boisterous material proud” – Sam Hurwitt, The Mercury News
+“… a lively staging with a pleasingly strong cast… Kim Schroeder Long is quick with the amused asides as Charlie’s bookkeeper, who has a not-at-all-subtle mutual flirtation going on with Francis… the Altarena ensemble does the boisterous material proud” – Sam Hurwitt, The Mercury News

 TENDERLY: THE ROSEMARY CLOONEY MUSICAL